truenas/documentation/content/Contributing/Documentation/Style.md

 This guide has many examples of how to style your documentation contributions.
 TrueNAS documentation uses standardized Commonmark Markdown, HTML, and Hugo syntax to transform text, add images, stylize tables, and link to other locations.
-The guide is not exhaustive, but contains examples of the elements that are most commonly used when writing TrueNAS documentation.
+The guide is not exhaustive but contains examples of the elements that are most commonly used when writing TrueNAS documentation.
 To learn more about each markup language, see these resources:

 * Markdown: https://daringfireball.net/projects/markdown